Canadian village 'devastated' by wildfires a day after temperatures topped 121 degrees - KVIA

 ‘Not how we usually roll in a temperate rainforest’

-DriveBC, which provides information on driving conditions in the province, is reporting that two wildfires have closed highways to the north and south of Lytton.
+The wildfire has burned more than 6,400 hectares, or roughly 16,000 acres, as of Thursday evening, the British Columbia Wildfire Service posted on its website.
+Officials expect the fire to grow as conditions remain hot, dry, and windy.

 The fast-moving blaze came after a historic heat wave brought extreme conditions to the Northwest US and Western Canada.
-There are currently 99 active fires in British Columbia, according to the BC Wildfire Dashboard, with 76 fires burning in the last two days.
+There are currently 152 active fires in British Columbia, according to the BC Wildfire Dashboard, with 89 new fires started in the last two days and 210 fires recorded in the past week.

 Horgan said 29,000 lightning strikes had been recorded in the last 24 hours, sparking multiple wildfires.